 Greenhouse Resume Tips for Software Engineering Professionals

 Greenhouse is the ATS of choice for most high-growth startups and mid-size tech companies.
 It uses a scorecard-based evaluation system where resumes are scored against structured criteria.
 For software engineering roles, Greenhouse integrates with technical assessment tools and places significant weight on skills matching.
 Its parser is generally more forgiving than enterprise ATS platforms, but still has specific optimization requirements.
+Learn how ATS scoring algorithms work in our ATS Score Calculation Guide.

 How Greenhouse Handles Software Engineering Resumes